philstutorials/philstutorials.github.io/DATA601.md

 This strategy is motivated by the fact that information returned from a google search may be out of date.
-In other words the version of software (python, anaconda, or the python related libraries) **you're** using is different than the version **they're** using at the time that generous stranger posted an answer in a Q&A community.
+In other words the version of software (python, anaconda, or the python related libraries) **you're** using is different than the version **they're** using at the time that generous stranger posted an answer in a Q&A community (e.g. stackoverflow).
 The details of parameters may be different in your version or some functions may be depreciated in your version and the developers of the language/libraries may have created a completely new way to do what you want that's simpler but wasn't available before.

 If you followed the anaconda installation instructions provided on D2L, for your first assignment, you only need to refer to the *latest* python and matplotlib documentation: